 For some, career satisfaction might lie in having mastered most aspects of their role with few unforeseen events developing to potentially exceed their capabilities.

 And then there are others such as Iain MacCorquodale, Facilities Maintenance Manager with SAMS (Scottish Association for Marine Science) who choose to tackle, head on, new challenges mid-way through a successful 25-year career in the trades.
-Actively pushing themselves out of their comfort zone in a quest to acquire new skills and industry accreditation.
+Actively pushing themselves out of their comfort zone, leveraging the career-boosting power of training to acquire new skills and industry accreditation.

 SAMS is Scotland’s premier independent marine science organisation engaged, since 1884, in generating new knowledge of benefit to the marine environment and society at large.
 The organisation is also a founding partner of the University of the Highlands and Islands.
 SAMS’ specialist operations comprise marine research vessels, a research aquarium, analytic and sampling facilities, an artificial reef, seaweed nursery and research farms, and a library and conference facilities.
 It also hosts the Scottish Marine Robotics Facility and the Culture Collection of Algae and Protozoa, the UK’s algal library.

 Based at SAMS’ campus at Oban in Argyll, Iain leads a small tightly-knit facilities management team tasked with a wide-ranging remit which encompasses planned and remedial maintenance; new and small works; mechanical, electrical and fire safety; grounds maintenance, on site cleaning services and the management of external contractors.